kaustubhdeokar/Topic-wise-DSA/README.md

-All submissions from the Competitive Coding platforms and competitive.
+All submissions from the Competitive Coding platforms and competitions.